NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 				// Do something really awesome…
 				// Finished doing something awesome.
 				// Now let’s navigate.
+				conosle.log('Hi There!!!')
 		}, 100);
 	};

+**Run the application**

 Awesome.
 Now we just need to navigate to our home page.
+Let's run the application and see if after 100 milliseconds our console statement prints out 'Hi There!!!'.

 ### Step #2 - Loading your first module